About Quality Plus Training

 Trained and experienced facilitators with recognised competencies in the healthsector facilitate and deliver all courses offered by Quality Plus Training.

-These goals will be achieved by:
+These strategic goals will be achieved by:

 Ongoing literature review, attendance at conferences/seminars, worldwide networking (both formal and informal) and assessing individual facilities' needs and requirements.